MikeMitusov/Eflashcards/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: '[ADD] Feature idea'
+title: "[ADD] Feature idea"
-labels: 'enhancement'
+labels: enhancement
-assignees: 'MikeMitusov'
+assignees: MikeMitusov

 ---